-While President Biden's campaign position on cannabis falls short of full legalization, he has campaigned on a platform of relaxing enforcement of cannabis proscriptions, including decriminalization generally.
+While President Biden's position on cannabis falls short of full legalization, he campaigned on a platform of relaxing enforcement of cannabis proscriptions, including decriminalization generally, though the specific timeframe under which such decriminalization will occur is unknown.
 According to the Biden campaign website: "A Biden Administration will support the legalization of cannabis for medical purposes and reschedule cannabis as a CSA Schedule II drug so researchers can study its positive and negative impacts.
-This will include allowing the [Department of Veteran's Affairs] to research the use of medical cannabis to treat veteranspecific health needs."
+This will include allowing the [Department of Veteran's Affairs] to research the use of medical cannabis to treat veteran-specific health needs."
 He has pledged to "decriminalize" cannabis, which could prompt his U.S. Attorney General to issue policy guidance to U.S. Attorneys that they should not enforce federal cannabis prohibition against state law compliant entities and others legally transacting business with them.
 Indeed, the Biden-Sanders Unity Platform, which was released at the time President Biden won the Democratic Party nomination for President, affirmed that his administration would seek to "[d]ecriminalize marijuana use and legalize marijuana for medical purposes at the federal level;" "allow states to make their own decisions about legalizing recreational use;" and "automatically expunge all past marijuana convictions for use and possession."
 Vice President Harris echoed these intentions during the vice presidential debate, saying that "[w]e will decriminalize marijuana and we will expunge the records of those who have been convicted of marijuana[-related offenses]."
 While President Biden's promise to decriminalize likely would mean that the federal government would not criminally enforce the Schedule II status against state legal entities, the implications are not entirely clear.

 Although the U.S. Attorney General could issue policy guidance to federal prosecutors that they should not interfere with cannabis businesses operating in compliance with states' laws, any such guidance would not have the force of law, and could not be enforced by the courts.
 The President alone cannot legalize medical cannabis, and as states have demonstrated, legalizing medical cannabis can take many different forms.
 While rescheduling cannabis to the CSA's Schedule II would ease certain research restrictions, it would not make the state medical or adult-use programs federally legal.
-Additionally, President Biden has not appointed any known proponents of cannabis legalization to the Office of National Drug Control Policy transition team.
-Furthermore, while industry observers are hopeful that changes in Congress, along with a Biden presidency, will increase the chances of federal cannabis policy reform, such as the Marijuana Opportunity Reinvestment and Expungement Act (or MORE Act), which was originally co-sponsored by now Vice President Harris in the Senate, or banking reform, such as the SAFE Banking Act, we cannot provide assurances about the content, timing or chances of passage of a bill legalizing cannabis, particularly in the Senate.
+Recent steps taken by the Biden Administration and Congress have spurred some hope of drug policy change.
+Notably, President Biden appointed known medical cannabis advocate Dr. Rahul Gupta as the director of the Office of National Drug Control Policy.
+Further, on July 14, 2021, United States Senators Cory Booker, Ron Wyden and Chuck Schumer, released a draft of their long-awaited comprehensive cannabis reform legislation, the Cannabis Administration and Opportunity Act, which would effectively decriminalize cannabis in the United States by removing it from the Controlled Substances Act and which would empower states to implement their own cannabis laws ("Senate Cannabis Act").
+However, while industry observers are hopeful that the Senate Cannabis Act will spur helpful discussions related to decriminalization, strong Republican opposition makes it difficult for any assurances to be made regarding its passage.
 Accordingly, we cannot predict the timing of any change in federal law or possible changes in federal enforcement.
 In the unlikely event that the federal government were to reverse its long-standing hands-off approach to the state legal cannabis markets and start more broadly enforcing federal law regarding cannabis, this may hinder potential expansion opportunities of the Company into the United States.